uw-cmg/MAST-ML/README.md

 * Write classification routines
 * Improve rst and docstring documentation
 * Speed up the grid search hyperparameter thing
+* Fix the folder/file/cwd problem.
+(Everything should be in one subdir per run.)

 ## Random Ideas